1. The Canadian Banking Structure

 Having a Canadian mailing address for payments has several advantages for U.S. companies.
 In instances where organizations don’t have resources available to process incoming cheques, it could be beneficial to outsource this work to an in-market Canadian lockbox, so you can direct your energies to core operations rather than to reconciliation.

 A unique aspect to Canada, although uncommon, lockboxes may receive post-dated cheques, requiring them to be processed at a later time depending on issuance date.

 Alternatively, a Remote Deposit Capture (RDC) device can be advantageous if you receive a limited number of cheques and prefer to leverage an in-house scanning device rather than establishing lockbox services.

 6. Integrated Payables

-An Integrated – or Mixed – Payables file optimizes a corporation’s payment protocol by automating the disbursement function with a single transmission of one, consolidated payment file.
-Within this single, consolidated file, a company can send all of their payables in one place: cheques, ACH/EFT, wire, and card payments.
+An Integrated Payables file optimizes a corporation’s payment protocol by automating the disbursement function with a single transmission of one consolidated payment file.
+Within this single, consolidated file, a company can send all of their payables in one place: cheques, AFT/ACH, wire and card payments.

-By establishing connectivity from a company’s ERP system directly into the bank’s operating platform, you can optimize efficiency, enhance data integration, tighten process control and capitalize on a reduction in processing costs.
+By establishing connectivity from a company’s ERP system directly into the bank’s operating platform, companies can optimize efficiency, enhance data integration, tighten process control and capitalize on a reduction in processing costs.

-This type of payables setup has been popular in the U.S. for several years, and is now beginning to become mainstream in the Canadian market.
-Certain providers are even able to accept a single payables file for payments that need to be made in both countries through the one consolidated file.
-It is important to talk to your banking provider about their ability to accept an integrated Payables file as your company strives to optimize the accounts payables process.
+This type of payables setup is popular in the U.S. and is commonly used by corporate companies automating payables across various payment types in the Canadian market.
+Certain bank providers are even able to accept files for both countries across the same payments channel, eliminating the need to set up and maintain multiple host-to-host connections.
+It is important to talk to your banking provider about their ability to accept an Integrated Payables file as your company strives to optimize the accounts payables process.